govigilant/magento2-healthchecks/README.md

 Create an integration with access to the `Health Endpoint` resource in your Magento admin panel and use the access token as bearer token to access the health endpoint.

+You can also disable individual checks or metrics from **Stores → Configuration → General → Vigilant Healthchecks** by using the new multiselects under *Checks &amp; Metrics*.
+Disabled entries are skipped entirely when the health payload is generated.

 ## Usage

 ### Adding Custom Checks and Metrics